 Ah!
 Scones, as we are from the UK, there is nothing quite like taking tea and scones in the afternoon.
-We are sure you would agree, but, are scones fattening?
-Must you wonder this before you enjoy them too much?
-We will find out now.
+We are sure you would agree, but are scones fattening?
+Think of this before you enjoy them too much.
+We will find out now about them.

-As in this post, I will most certainly answer this rather serious question.
-If you are trying to lose that extra weight lose that extra weight, that is.
+As in this post, I will answer this serious question.
+If you are trying to lose that extra weight, that is.

-Read this post and if you still fancy eating them, then go for it.
-However, should you wish to chase down an excellent diet of sorts, then click the Keto image above
+Read on, and if you still want to eat them, then go for it.
+However, should you wish to have an excellent diet of sorts, then click the image above

-We really ought not to be eating anything that will add to your waistline.
-No, we wish it to get smaller and not any more significant.
-I will list all that a person needs on scones.
+We really shouldn’t be eating anything that will add to our weight.
+No, we wish to be smaller and not to grow.
+However, the question remains, are scones fattening?
+READ ON.
+I will list all that a person needs to be aware of OK?

 Are Scones Fattening?
 Here’s The Thing

 Firstly, I will start by saying this.
-Most shop-bought scones contain no nutritional value whatsoever.
+Most shop-bought scones contain no nutritional value at all.
 They are what you can call empty calories.
-That means although they fill you up and are grand tasting.
-However,
+That means, although they fill you up and are grand tasting, they offer nothing else.

-With the number of calories you are eating, well, this would not be so bad if you were receiving some nutritional benefit in them.
-In other words, vitamins and so on.
-But, you will not be.
+Let me tell you what that means.
+With the number of calories you are eating, well, this would not be so bad if you were receiving some nutritional benefit from them.
+In other words, vitamins, and so on.
+But you will not be.
 You will be receiving a tiny amount, hence the word EMPTY.